tidbcloud/tisqleditor/packages/extensions/themes/README.md

 # @tidbcloud/tisqleditor-extension-themes

-This extension provides 2 simple and out of box editor theme to use, one is for light mode and the other is for dark mode.
+This extension provides 2 simple and out of box editor themes to use, `bbedit` is for light mode and `oneDark` is for dark mode.

-If these 2 theme is not suitable for you, you can use other themes from third-party libraries or customized a theme by yourself.
+If these 2 themes is not suitable for you, you can use other themes from third-party libraries or customized a theme by yourself.

 ## Installation